BioGenies/tidysq/cran-comments.md

 0 errors | 0 warnings | 1 note

 * This is a reupload.
-* Fixed the problem on LTO check with violation of ODR by RcppExports
+* Fixed the problem with deprecated usage of iterator